Scare quotes

 Scare quotes (also called shudder quotes or sneer quotes) are quotation marks that writers place around a word or phrase to signal that they are using it in an ironic, referential, or otherwise non-standard sense.
 Scare quotes may indicate that the author is using someone else's term, similar to preceding a phrase with the expression "so-called"; they may imply skepticism or disagreement, belief that the words are misused, or that the writer intends a meaning opposite to the words enclosed in quotes.
-Whether quotation marks are considered scare quotes depends on context because scare quotes are not visually different from actual quotations.
+Whether quotation marks are considered scare quotes depends on context, as scare quotes are not visually different from actual quotations.
 The use of scare quotes is sometimes discouraged in formal or academic writing.

 History

-Elizabeth Anscombe coined the term scare quotes as it refers to punctuation marks in 1956 in an essay titled "Aristotle and the Sea Battle", published in Mind.
-The use of a graphic symbol on an expression to indicate irony or dubiousness goes back much further: Authors of ancient Greece used a mark called a diple periestigmene for that purpose.
+The first recorded use of the term scare quotes referring to punctuation marks was by the philosopher Elizabeth Anscombe in her 1956 essay "Aristotle and the Sea Battle", published in Mind.
+The use of a graphic symbol on an expression to indicate dubiousness goes back much further: Authors of ancient Greece used a mark called a diple periestigmene for that purpose.
 Beginning in the 1990s, the use of scare quotes became widespread.
 Postmodernist authors in particular have theorized about bracketing punctuation, including scare quotes, and have found reasons for their frequent use in their writings.
 In 2014, Slate declared hashtags to be "the new scare quotes" in the sense that both are used for "announcing distance".
 Just like scare quotes, hashtags such as #firstworldproblems or #YOLO may signal that the phrase is not one's own.